Mehmetda/JSL_TASK_QUERYBOT/LOCAL_LLM_SETUP.md

 # Local LLM Setup Guide

-This guide explains how to run the project with a local LLM (e.g., Llama 7B) instead of OpenAI.
+This guide explains how to run the project with a local Llama 7B model instead of OpenAI.

 ## 🚀 Quick Start

-### 1. Install Dependencies
+### 1. Install Required Packages

 ```bash
 pip install -r requirements.txt